RivanParmar/androlabs/README.md

 The app is currently in early stages of development and is not yet ready to be used.

-[^1]: Java is primarily used for compiler code and not in app development.
+[^1]: Java is primarily used in compiler code and not in app development.